All Episodes

 It really ticked me off.

-You know, Dr. Carson was gonna be the commencement speaker of the graduating class of the med school where he worked, Johns Hopkins.
+You know, Dr. Carson was going to be the commencement speaker of the graduating class of the med school where he worked, Johns Hopkins.

-And so these students at his college at Johns Hopkins, a bunch of bunch of whiny little kids stood.
+And so these students at his college, Johns Hopkins, a bunch of whiny little kids stood up.

 We don't want him here.

-We don't want that kind of thing, you know what him coming to our commission.
+You don't want him coming to our commencement.

-Well, if if if uh if my presence would ruin your commencement, then I'm more than happy to back out of the way.
+Well, if my presence would ruin your commencement, then I'm more than happy to back out of the way.

-And I remember when I heard that, I expressed right here on this program, and I was disappointed Dr. Carson did that.
+And I remember when I heard that, I expressed right here on this program that I was disappointed Dr. Carson did that.

-And those graduating students couldn't had anybody better come to come come give their commencement speech than Dr. Ben Carson from their own university and and Med Center.
+And those graduating students couldn't have had anybody better come give their commencement speech than Dr. Ben Carson from their own university and med center.

-Well, you know, students at MU, we don't want this person here, that person there.
+Well, you know, students at MU, we don't want this person there, that person there.

 Okay, fine, then we won't have them here.